bernardosulzbach/bernardosulzbach.github.io/random/communication-protocols.md

 **Talk about the binary frame and header compression.**

 Binary framing was introduced in HTTP/2.

-All frames have an 8-byte header with length (16 bits), type (8 bits), flags (8 bits), 1 reserved bit, and the stream identifier (31 bits).
+All binary frames have an 8-byte header with the fields length (16 bits), type (8 bits), flags (8 bits), 1 reserved bit, and the stream identifier (31 bits).

 HTTP/2 performs header compression, in which both client and server maintain "header tables".
 Therefore, only changes to the headers have to be sent through